Appendicitis in Children

 When should I call my child's healthcare provider?An infected appendix can burst or rupture.
 This is an emergency situation and could be fatal.
 If you think your child has appendicitis, call your child’s provider or go to the emergency room right away.

-Key points about appendicitis
+Key points about appendicitis in children

 - Appendicitis is a painful swelling and infection of the appendix.
 It is a medical emergency.